AAPA

 The answer to this question is an elusive one because amateur journalism is many things to many people.

-The end product is the amateur journal, a little magazine which might take any form.
+The end product is the amateur journal, a zine that might take any form.
 It could range from a tiny, whimsical "thumbnail" in size to a deluxe, deckle-edged heavyweight.

-There is no price tag on anything, for we interpret "amateur" to mean untainted by the commercial dollar (although we have some professional journalists and printers who enjoy taking part in the AAPA on a no-deadlines hobby basis).
+There is no price tag on anything, for we interpret "amateur" to mean untainted by commercial profit interests (although we have some professional journalists and printers who enjoy taking part in the AAPA on a no-deadlines hobby basis).
 We write and publish to please ourselves and each other.

 From letterpress printing to desktop publishing